prodo-dev/prodo/README.md

 # V2 Framework

-This repo contains the current version of v2 of the Prodo framework.
-It is currently experimental and will most likely be merged into https://github.com/prodo-ai/dogedit when it is ready.
+This repo contains an experimental version v2 of the Prodo framework.
+It will most likely be merged into https://github.com/prodo-ai/dogedit when it is ready.

 ## Architecture